Manage Azure SQL Database long-term backup retention

 APPLIES TO: Azure SQL Database Azure SQL Managed Instance

 With Azure SQL Database, you can set a long-term backup retention policy (LTR) to automatically retain backups in separate Azure Blob storage containers for up to 10 years.
-You can then recover a database using these backups using the Azure portal or PowerShell.
+You can then recover a database using these backups using the Azure portal, Azure CLI, or PowerShell.
 Long-term retention policies are also supported for Azure SQL Managed Instance.

 You can configure SQL Database to retain automated backups for a period longer than the retention period for your service tier.